PromiseGameFi/Blockchain-L1-for-Gaming/ChainAbstraction/Doc.md

 In blockchain, nonce checks work differently due to the decentralized network structure:

 Distributed Ledger: Every node has access to the current state of the blockchain, including account nonces and balances.
 This shared ledger allows nodes to collectively check if a transaction’s nonce is correct for a given account.
 Immutable Record of Nonces: Each transaction is permanently recorded on the blockchain.
-Once a transaction with a specific nonce is confirmed, that nonce cannot be reused by that account, effectively preventing a unique nonce that corresponds to the next expected number for that account.
+Once a transaction with a specific nonce is confirmed, that nonce cannot be reused by that account, effectively preventing replays.
+Consensus Protocol: Miners and validators enforce nonce rules by agreeing only to add blocks containing valid transactions with correct nonces.
+If a transaction with an invalid nonce is detected, it is rejected during the consensus process and will not be included in a block.
+Key Points Summarized
+Account-Based Nonces: Every transaction must have a unique nonce that corresponds to the next expected number for that account.
 This ensures transaction uniqueness and correct sequencing.
 Decentralized Nonce Verification: Unlike web systems with a centralized server, each node in a blockchain network checks transaction nonces using the shared ledger.
 Replay Attack Prevention: Because the network will reject any transaction with a previously used nonce, replay attacks become unfeasible.
 This protects accounts from double-spending and other transaction replays.